handsontable/handsontable/docs/next/guides/building-and-testing/plugins.md

   }

   /**
+   * The `updatePlugin` method is called on the `afterUpdateSettings` hook
+   * (unless the `updateSettings` method turned the plugin off),
+   * but only if the config object passed to the `updateSettings` method
+   * contains entries relevant to that particular plugin.
+   *
    * The `updatePlugin` method should contain anything that your plugin needs to do to work correctly
    * after updating the Handsontable instance settings.
    */